Skip to main content

 Appropriate sites

 When you’ve chosen a kid-safe browser, now it’s time to determine what sites are okay for your children to surf.
-Depending on age and maturity, social-media sites can become problematic for tweens and teens, especially with prevalent cyberbullying.
+Depending on age and maturity, social media sites can become problematic for tweens and teens, especially with prevalent cyberbullying.
 Chat rooms should be avoided as well because they can be a breeding ground for predators.

-“A little common sense can go a long way for parents when deciding which websites their children should and shouldn’t be permitted to visit,” Tomaschek says.
-“Social-media sites and chat rooms can be especially dangerous for impressionable children to visit, so if you feel your child isn’t quite prepared to understand that not everything they see online is what it may seem to be, it would be better to limit their activity on such sites.
+“A little common sense can go a long way for parents when deciding which websites their children should and shouldn’t be permitted to visit,” Tomaschek said.
+“Social media sites and chat rooms can be especially dangerous for impressionable children to visit, so if you feel your child isn’t quite prepared to understand that not everything they see online is what it may seem to be, it would be better to limit their activity on such sites.
 It can also help to do a little research as well to investigate what sites may or may not be safe for children of a certain age group to access.”

 Parental supervision